It all started with an awl.

 In the beginning of my Zero-Waste inspired journal, dated Sunday, April 7, 2019, I had the working title for a similar idea to the awl-encompassing philosophy called “Waste Not” which just never had the same ring to it.
 It’s hard to say, for one.
 Plus, it has the word waste in the title, which is depressing.

 The Lost Art of Dress, which is about the history of clothes in America before fast fashion, has a lot of resonances with zero waste.
 There are countless stories of women reusing, making-do, making clothing to last for years while still embracing the beautiful and comfortable, the artistic and expressive, the scientific and entrepreneurial.
-Climate change is happening.
+Climate breakdown is happening.
 It’s already making changes, weather we like it or not.
 We need to try to mitigate the disastrous consequences the best we can, but I can’t believe that the right way to do that is to give up everything.
 After all, we’re living right now, not in the future, and though we want to make a future that’s livable for our descendants, we also need a present that we can live with.

 Before Zero Waste became trendy, off-the-grid people were already preparing for the possibility of impending apocalypse.
 As with any extreme group, it’s easy to look in from the outside and say, that’s a bit… weird.
-But of course, as with (almost) any group, there are always weird people and normal people and perfectly nice people; and on a blog from the early 2000s I found a refreshing sort of philosophy that’s hard to come by these days, in the Climate Change movement or anything else.
+But of course, as with (almost) any group, there are always weird people and normal people and perfectly nice people; and on a blog from the early 2000s I found a refreshing sort of philosophy that’s hard to come by these days, in the environmental movement or anything else.
 Which was, we’re all trying.
 But we’re human, we’re never going to manage it all.
-Climate change will continue to happen, and maybe we aren’t in the position to change the big corporations or the world, but we can change something.
+Climate breakdown will continue to happen, and maybe we aren’t in the position to change the big corporations or the world, but we can change something.
 We can change the way we live in the world.
 It was forgiving while still being idealistic.
 It was uniting instead of dissenting, and it recognized that there are so many more variables in the world, in whole systems, than any guidebook could ever account for.

 Here’s the thing: the mass market is easy.
 And useful.
 And places like Etsy couldn’t ship everywhere, and I’d never get my awl at all, if we lived in little towns and never traveled.
 And people still shop on Amazon… and try to make money from it, me not excluded.
 But do endless rows of dollar stores, each with the same handful of breakable, back-to-school items in it, actually make anybody happy?
 Do supermarkets full of shelves of food (so much more than we can even imagine eating) actually make us feel fulfilled?
 Eh, more or less.
 More when you’re there with friends, having fun.
 Less when you notice all the plastic.
 And the sugar and additives.
 And the food that sometimes lacks nutrients at all.